Rififi in the City

-Rififi in the City (Rififi en la ciudad) is a 1964 Spanish film directed by Jesús Franco.
-It is based on the novel Vous souvenez vous de Paco? by Charles Exbrayat.
+Rififi in the City (Rififi en la ciudad) is a 1964 Spanish film directed and co-written by Jesús Franco, and starring Fernando Fernán Gómez, Jean Servais, Laura Granados and Antonio Prieto.
+It is based on the novel Vous souvenez vous de Paco? by author Charles Exbrayat.

 Initially set as a Spanish and French co-production, changes in distribution agreements led to the film only being produced by Cooperativa Cinematográfica Albatros.
 Filming was initially set to begin on February 13, 1963, but was delayed for two months.

 While the film received a positive review in the Spanish newspaper Arriba, it was dismissed in the Spanish film magazine Film Ideal.
 The film has since received some positive reception from Spanish publications, including being included in an anthology of Spanish film in 1997.

+Plot

+In an unnamed Latin American country, police informant Juan Solano is murdered by men working for Maurice Leprince, a wealthy politician running for high office, who is involved in drug trafficking.
+Juan was on the verge of obtaining the incriminating evidence to arrest Leprince.
+From that moment on, all those involved in Juan's death are eliminated one by one.
+Among the suspects is Miguel Mora, Juan's police handler.

 Production

 Following The Sadistic Baron von Klaus (1963), director Jesús Franco's next project was Rififi in the City.
 The film is based on the novel Vous souvenez vous de Paco? by French novelist Charles Exbrayat.
 The novel was popular, winning the Prix du roman d'aventures in 1958.
 The rights to the novel were purchased for 600,000 pesetas, twice the cost of the fee for the director and more than the sum paid to the male leads in the film.

 The film was initially set to be a co-production in the early planning stages in December 1962.
 Initially, four companies were set to be involved: the Madrid-based Cooperativa Albatros and Jeme Films, and the Paris-based Compagnie des Artisans du Film, and Eurociné.
 Among the cast were Jean Servais and Robert Manuel who had previously appeared in the film Rififi (1955), hence the Spanish title referring to the 1955 film.

 Rififi in the City would mark the beginning and end of collaborative partners with Franco.
 It was the first film Franco made with Trino Martinez Trives, who initially worked as a stage director and later acted in Franco's films from the 1980s.
 It was the second and last film he would work with screenwriters and critics from Film Ideal, screenwriters Juan Cobos and Gonzalo Sebastian de Erice.

 It was the third and final collaboration between cinematographer Godofredo Pacheco with Franco, after working with him on The Awful Dr. Orloff (1962) and The Sadistic Baron von Klaus.

 Filming was initially set to begin on February 13, 1963, but was delayed for two months.
 The score by Daniel White was recorded in April 1963.